-We would propose that most people that fill in this form have no idea what is behind this innocent looking website.
+We propose that most people who fill in this form have no idea what is behind this innocent-looking website.
 This email form, along with cookies, is what feeds the TechTarget marketing system.

-- The forms are very specific to ask for a company email address.
-This is because ComputerWeekly and their “partners” want to find out what company you work for, and of course to spam your company address.
+- The forms are precise to ask for a company email address.
+This is because ComputerWeekly and their “partners” want to find out what company you work for, and of course, to spam your company address.